nojiruko/H_vulgaris_AEP.JNIG/README.md

 ## Structure and purpose of this repository

 This repository provides **markdown documents** that describe each computational component of the analyses presented in the manuscript.
-Each markdown document contains all code used for the corresponding analysis, along with explanatory text describing the purpose and rationale of the code.
+Each markdown document contains all code used for the corresponding analysis, along with explanatory text describing the purpose of the code.

 In addition, each markdown document is accompanied by a corresponding folder containing: